Explore Hegra, Dadan and Jabal Ikma

 The Diwan and Jabal Ithlib

-The Diwan is a large room carved in to a rock.
+The Diwan is a large room carved into the rock.
 It sits surrounded by the shade of other rocks and is believed to have been a place where people socialised, celebrated and shared food.
 Two short stairways lead visitors to benches that run along three sides of the Diwan.
-It’s easy to imagine this vast chamber decorated with rich and vivid carpets and cushions for seating, humming with excited chatter of travellers exchanginge stories and enjoying a respite from the desert.
-Jabal Ithlib forms a narrow walkable passage outside where Nabateaen deities are carved onto the vertical rock face.
-Columns, eagles, camels and words offer a rare glimpse in to Nabateaen beliefs and may also suggest meeting places for pilgrims.
-Walk through the passage and there is evidence in the rocks that rain water may have travelled between the crevices to reach the desert.
+It’s easy to imagine this vast chamber decorated with rich and vivid carpets and cushions for seating, humming with excited chatter of travellers exchanging stories and enjoying a respite from the desert.
+Jabal Ithlib includes a narrow walkable passage, the Siq, where Nabateaen deities are carved onto the vertical rock face.
+Columns, eagles, camels and words offer a rare glimpse into Nabateaen beliefs and may also suggest meeting places for the many pilgrims that travelled through on the Incense Road.
+Walk through the passage and there is evidence in the rocks of how the Nabtateans collected and stored rainwater.

 See Hegra for yourself

-Escorted tours by vintage Land Rovers with a rawi (local guide) to recite the history of Hegra’s tombs is an enormously popular option in Hegra as they offer a quaint step back in time which immerses visitors to the outdoors.
+Escorted Vintage Land Rover tours with a rawi (local guide or storyteller) to recite the history of Hegra’s tombs is an enormously popular option in Hegra as they offer a quaint step back in time which immerses visitors to the outdoors.
 The turquoise convertible jeeps with contrasting cognac leather seats and canvas tops carry seven passengers each and are fully air-conditioned for comfort.
-Visitors can also join a larger group tour, using a coach that includes a rawi to help visitors uncover Hegra’s secrets.
+Visitors can also join a larger group tour, using a coach that also includes a rawi to help visitors uncover Hegra’s secrets.

 Beyond Hegra: Dadan and Jabal Ikmah

-Dadan was a prosperous civilisation that came before Hegra and built on the success of the incense trade.
-The city was a crossroad along the route for traders who wished to carry frankincense through Dadan.
-Dadanites, it is believed, imposed toll charges on the traders who wished to pass through.
-What’s left of this kingdom today is found on a rockface in AlUla.
-Tombs, far smaller and simpler than those of Nabataeans of Hegra, are carved high on to side of a rocky cliff which overlooks what would have been the city of Dadan.
+The legacy of the Dadanites and Lihyanites flourish through the ongoing archaeological discoveries.
+Dadan was a prosperous civilisation that pre-dates Hegra and was built on the success of the incense trade.
+The city provided a crossroads along this vital route for traders who wished to carry frankincense through Dadan and up to the Mediteranean.
+The Dadanites, it is believed, imposed toll charges on the traders who wished to pass through.
+Today visitors can view the iconic Lion Tombs built high into two rock face and overlooking what would have been the city of Dadan.
 Lions guard the entrance of two particular tombs, suggesting a higher status in society, of those resting within.
-Today this site undergoing one of the largest archaeological digs in the world, with less than 2-3% of what is believed to have been the lost city of Dadan being uncovered so far.
+Today this site undergoing one of the largest archaeological digs in the world, with less than 6% of what is believed to have been the lost city of Dadan being uncovered so far.

-Nearby, Jabal Ikmah is an open-air library.
-It is unclear why so many carved their stories on to the rocks here, though it is thought that travellers and locals recorded their stories here, allowing visitors today to help understand how people lived and travelled thousands of years ago.
+Nearby, Jabal Ikmah is an open-air library with hundreds of inscriptions in five languages dating from the first millenium BCE.
+It is unclear why so many carved their stories on to the rocks here, but the region’s historical significance as a trade hub is evident, and today allows visitors to understand how people lived and travelled thousands of years ago.
 The oldest inscriptions at Jabal Ikmah date back to 644BC.
 The inscriptions, in several languages, speak of local laws, religious rituals and even commercial transactions.

 How to see Dadan and Jabal Ikmah